solyarisoftware/voskJs/README.md

    - `transcript()`
    - `freeModel()`

-   In that way you can embed the voskjs module in your nodejs "server" program, accessing async functions with best performance at runtime.
+   In that way you can embed the voskjs module in your nodejs program, accessing async functions with best performance at runtime.

+   > because the async functions approach, the solution is suitable for and embedded system,
+   > not a server with multiple concurrent requests.

 2. voskjs program could be easily used as command line test system.